mrn-aglic/examples/airflow-new-features/dags/feat23/Readme.md

 of tasks from consuming all available runer slots.
 The parameter is `max_active_tis_per_dag` and applies across all DAG runs.

+## Other dynamic task mapping functions
+Apart from the map function, Airflow provides a couple of more convenient functions for dynamic task mapping.
+These include:

+However, as of the time of writing, I don't have an example for these.

 ## Templating
 Templating in the mapping function won't work.
 We